honzo0481/outlooktools/README.md

 # outlooktools
-python tools for working with outlook
+python scripts for working with outlook.